Can You Ship a Car That is Financed

 Now, are you looking into financing a used vehicle?
 If so, getting a pre-purchased inspection to get an objective perspective of the condition of the vehicle wouldn’t be a bad idea.

-If (1) you’re vehicle has a high trade-in value, (2) you’d like to ship it from Mainland or from Hawaii and (3) you’re on time with your car loan payments, then you’re ready to speak to a transport coordinator to help you ship your car to or from Hawaii.
+If (1) you’re vehicle has a high trade-in value, (2) you’d like to ship it from Mainland or Hawaii and, (3) you’re on time with your car loan payments, then you’re ready to speak to a transport coordinator to help you shipping a leased car to or from Hawaii.

 Know what type of car you want before financing it